ryan-yap/PicMi-iOS/Pods/Stripe/README.md

 We also offer [seamless integration](https://stripe.com/applepay) with [Apple Pay](https://apple.com/apple-pay) that will allow you to securely collect payments from your customers in a way that prevents them from having to re-enter their credit card information.

 ## Requirements
 Our SDK is compatible with iOS apps supporting iOS6 and above.
-It requires XCode 6 and the iOS8 SDK to build the source.
+It requires Xcode 6.3+ and the iOS8 SDK to build the source.

 ## Integration